-And also about that time, web-site statistics packages or "stats" came into common use - not common use by huge businesses that could afford thousands of dollars for software but common use by us peons who rent our web space from hosting companies for twenty bucks per month.
+And also about that time, web site statistics packages or "stats" came into common use - not common use by huge businesses that could afford thousands of dollars for software but common use by us peons who rent our web space from hosting companies for as little as \$5 a month.
 Stats packages basically collect data but leave you to analyze that data.
 So they tell you what happens; they just don't put what happens into any type of business context.

-If you have Windows-based hosting, you may have a Windows-specific stats package, or your host may use the Windows version of one of the Open Source stats packages (listed below).
+If you have Windows-based hosting, you may have a Windows-specific stats package, or your host may use the Windows version of one of the open source stats packages.
 If you have hosting on a Linux web server running Apache (and about 60 percent of web servers run Linux and Apache), you'll most likely have Analog, Webalizer, or AWStats, and you may have all three.
-These software packages are Open Source under various versions of the GNU Public License (GPL).
+These software packages are open source under various versions of the GNU Public License (GPL).
 This neatly explains their ubiquity.

 They're free as in freedom, but more important to this particular purpose, they're free as in beer.
-Free as in beer is a large attractant to bottom-line-conscious ISPs and web hosts.
+Free as in beer is a large attractant to bottom line-conscious ISPs and web hosts.
 While a good site-stats package will provide numerous important metrics to help you measure traffic and fine-tune your web site's performance, there are a few key things that site stats just won't tell you.
 We'll get into that later.

 Where stats packages leave off is where analytics come in.
 Comparing what a good analytics package does to what a good site-stats package does is like having Mark McGwire bat right before the Little League's MVP.
 One could be kind and say it's a Major League to Little League comparison, or like putting a man next to a boy, but the truth is that analytics are like site stats on steroids.
-McGwire fans, please feel free to start whining now.
-I'll be watching figure skating on webcast until you finish.
 The long answer to "Why analytics?" is almost as short as the slightly longer short answer: web analytics are site stats on steroids (and page counters are so 1997).
 Stats give you numbers.
 Analytics give you information.